Phase diagram for a copolymer in a micro-emulsion: Model and slope-based variational formula

 \subsection{Discussion}

-The variational formula in (\ref{genevar}-\ref{varformod}) is tractable, to the extent that the $\tilde\kappa$-function is known explicitly, the $\phi_{\cI}$-function has been studied in depth in the literature (and much is known about it), while the set $\bar{\cB}$ is simple. \emph{The key difficulty of {\rm (\ref{genevar}--\ref{varformod})} resides in the set $\bar{\cR}_{p,M}$, whose structure is not easy to control}.
-However, it turns out that we need to know \emph{relatively little} about this set in order to identify the phase diagram.
+The variational formula in (\ref{genevar}--\ref{varformod}) is tractable, to the extent that the $\tilde\kappa$-function is known explicitly, the $\phi_{\cI}$-function has been studied in depth in the literature (and much is known about it), while the set $\bar{\cB}$ is simple. \emph{The key difficulty of {\rm (\ref{genevar}--\ref{varformod})} resides in the set $\bar{\cR}_p$, whose structure is not easy to control}.
+A detailed study of this set is not within the scope of our paper.
+Fortunately, it turns out that we need to know \emph{relatively little} about $\bar{\cR}_p$ in order to identify the \emph{general structure} of the phase diagram (see Section~\ref{phdiag}).
+With the help of three \emph{hypotheses} on $\bar\cR_p$, each of which is plausible, we can also identify the \emph{fine structure} of the phase diagram (see Section~\ref{phdiagdetailed}).

-In Appendix~\ref{appT} we will show that the supremum in \eqref{genevar} is attained at some (not necessarily unique) $\bar \rho \in \bar \cR_{p,M}$ and some unique $v\in \bar \cB$.
-Each maximizer corresponds to the copolymer having a specific way to configure itself optimally within the micro-emulsion.
+We expect that the supremum in \eqref{genevar} is attained at a unique $\bar \rho \in \bar \cR_p$ and a unique $v\in \bar \cB$.
+This maximizer corresponds to the copolymer having a specific way to configure itself optimally within the micro-emulsion.

 {\bf Column-based variational formula.} The \emph{slope-based variational formula} in Theorem~\ref{varformula2} will be obtained by combining two auxiliary variational formulas.
-Both formulas involve the free energy per step $\psi(\Theta,u_\Theta;\alpha,\beta)$ when the copolymer crosses a block column of a given type $\Theta$, taking values in a type space $\overline\cV_M$, for a given $u_\Theta \in \R^+$ that indicates how many steps on scale $L_n$ the copolymer makes in this column type.
+Both formulas involve the free energy per step $\psi(\Theta,u_\Theta;\alpha,\beta)$ when the copolymer crosses a block column of a given type $\Theta$, taking values in a type space $\overline\cV$, for a given $u_\Theta \in \R^+$ that indicates how many steps on scale $L_n$ the copolymer makes in this column type.
 A precise definition of this free energy per block column will be given in Section~\ref{newsec}.

 The first auxiliary variational formula is stated in Section~\ref{keyingr} (Proposition~\ref{energ}) and gives an expression for $\psi(\Theta,u_\Theta;\alpha,\beta)$ that involves the entropy $\tilde \kappa(\cdot,l)$ of the copolymer moving at a given slope $l$ and the quenched free energy per monomer $\phi_\cI$ of the copolymer near a \emph{single linear interface}.
 Consequently, the free energy of our model with a \emph{random geometry} is directly linked to the free energy of a model with a \emph{non-random geometry}.
-This will be crucial for our analysis of the phase diagram in Section~\ref{phdiag}.
-The microscopic disorder manifests itself only through the free energy of the linear interface model.
+This will be crucial for our analysis of the phase diagram in Section~\ref{phdiag}. \emph{The microscopic disorder manifests itself only through the free energy of the linear interface model}.